 Coinsurance is your share of the cost of a covered service when the service isn't covered at 100%.
-For example, if the Plan pays 80% of the allowed amount for a service, you are responsible for paying the other 20%.
+For example, if the Plan pays 80% of the allowed amount for a service, you owe the other 20%.

-About the out-of-pocket (OOP) maximum
+Limits on your out-of-pocket (member) costs

-There is a limit on the member costs you'll have to pay each year toward covered services.
-This limit is called the out-of-pocket (OOP) maximum.
-Once you reach this limit, the Plan pays 100% of the allowed amounts for services for the rest of the plan year.
+There are limits on many of the member costs you'll have to pay each year toward covered services.
+Once you reach a cost limit, the Plan pays 100% of the allowed amounts for the services that limit applies to.